globe-and-citizen/layer8-interceptor-rs/README.md

 # Layer8 Interceptor

-This repository contains a Rust implementation of a Layer8 Interceptor.
+This repository contains a Rust implementation of the Layer8 Interceptor.
 Analogous to <https://github.com/globe-and-citizen/layer8-interceptor>

 At the time of writing this document, it is a 1:1 port of the original implementation.
 The offering for this is a smaller wasm binary size and potentially better performance.